carpentries-incubator/workflows-nextflow/episodes/03-channels.md

 ### Queue channel

 Queue channels are a type of channel in which data is consumed (used up) to make input for a process/operator.
+Queue channels can be created in two ways,

+1. As the outputs of a process.
-Process output channels are always queue channels.
-Queue channels can be explicitly created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath).
+1. Or a queue channels can be explicitly created using channel factory methods such as [Channel.of](https://www.nextflow.io/docs/latest/channel.html#of) or [Channel.fromPath](https://www.nextflow.io/docs/latest/channel.html#frompath).

 > ## Create and view Channel contents
 > Create a file called `channel.nf` and type the following code into it.